Where to get housing help and advice while you're in prison and when you leave.

-Most prisons have a housing advice and resettlement service called Through the Gate.
+Most prisons have a resettlement service called Through the Gate.
 The service is delivered by charities including Shelter, St Giles Trust and Catch22.

-A resettlement worker in prison can help you with things like:
+A resettlement worker in prison can help with things like:

 - referrals to suitable accommodation if you'll be homeless on release